A Whipple $_7F_6$ formula revisited: Introduction

-\begin{example} Let $HD$ denote the hypergeometric datum $\left\{ \{\f12,\frac12,\frac12\},\{1,1,1\};1\right \}$ as in Example 1.
 Ahlgren in \cite{Ahlgren01} showed that for any prime $p>2$, the $p$th coefficient of $\eta(4\tau)^6$, which admits complex multiplication (CM) by {$\chi_{-1}$}.
 Here $\eta(\tau)$ is the Dedekind eta function.
-In other words, $ \rho_{DH,\ell}$ is isomorphic to the Galois representation attached to $\eta(4\tau)^6$, hence it is modular.
+In other words, $ \rho_{HD,\ell}$ is isomorphic to the Galois representation attached to $\eta(4\tau)^6$, hence it is modular.
 This is a).
 For b), Dwork's theorem holds for the ordinary prime $p\equiv 1 \mod 4$.
 In particular, the unit root can be written as $\gamma_p=-\G_p(\frac14)^4$ where $\G_p(\cdot)$ denotes the $p$-adic Gamma function.
 In fact, Ahlgren showed that a stronger congruence, called supercongruence, holds.
 Namely for each prime $p> 2$, In \cite{LR} Long and Ramakrishna further showed that when $p>2$, An archimedean version for the untruncated hypergeometric value is proved in our paper \cite{LLT}: which is c).
-Similar recent discussions relating $L$-values of hypergeometric motives to $L$-functions of modular forms or Hilbert modular forms include \cite{Osburn-Straub} by Osbrun, Straub, and \cite{DPVZ} by Demb\'el\'e, Panchishkin, Voight, and Zudilin. \end{example}
+Similar recent discussions relating $L$-values of hypergeometric motives to $L$-functions of modular forms or Hilbert modular forms include \cite{Osburn-Straub} by Osbrun, Straub, and \cite{DPVZ} by Demb\'el\'e, Panchishkin, Voight, and Zudilin.